The Bible says in Luke 9:1-2, “Then he called his twelve disciples

 of this world because it will last forever.
 The way to become a member of the

 spiritual kingdom is through Christ.
-Jesus purchased a free access to all who
+Jesus purchased a free access to all who believe

-God.
-It’s telling other people these important details about the kingdom of
+It’s telling other people these important details about the kingdom of God.

 Concerning the message that the apostles took with them, we are